brando90/ultimate-utils/README.md

 Read the `modules_in_python.md` to have an idea of the above development/editable installation commands.

-## Executing tensorboard stuff from remote
+## Executing tensorboard experiment logs from remote

 - visualize the remote logs using pycharm and my code (TODO: have the download be automatic...perhaps not needed)